 They are called many names.
 The occlusal guard, night guard, nocturnal bite plate, dental guard, mouth guard for teeth grinding, and bite splint are the most common terms used.
 A true custom fit mouth guard for teeth grinding is made by taking a dental impression of your teeth.
 A stone replica of your exact dental anatomy is then made from your impression.
 The difference between a custom made dental guard and a stock type that you would by in the store is quite significant.
 The main problem with the “one size fits all” type is that mouths (in general) are not one size.
 Men typically have bigger mouths than women.
 A teenager vs an adult is going to be a completely different size.
 The arch of teeth can vary greatly from person to person.
 So when you buy an over the counter type (even the boil & bite guards), disappointment usually follows.
-Most commonly, complaints include being “too bulky”, “uncomfortable to sleep in”, “falls out during the night” etc.
+Most common complaints include being “too bulky”, “uncomfortable to sleep in”, “falls out during the night” etc.